ails-lab/publicMint/README.md

-This is a Mint version cleaned of priavte information as a best effort.
+This is a Mint version cleaned of private information as a best effort.

 It will not work without some database connection which needs to be set up.